Fleabag at the Soho Theatre

 Director Vicky Jones must also be credited for creating an excellently paced, captivating production that holds the audience with well-timed peaks and troughs.
 Another notable mention must go to sound designer Isobel Waller-Bridge, whose pitch-perfect work enhances the play’s narrative and cements its authenticity.
 In fact, it would be hard not to mention every aspect of this outstanding piece, which is genuinely successful throughout and provides a wonderful theatre experience.

-Fleabag is on at Soho Theatre until 22nd May 2014, for further information or to book visit here.
+Fleabag is at the Soho Theatre until 22nd May 2014.
+For further information or to book visit the theatre’s website here.

 Watch director Vicky Jones and actor Phoebe Waller-Bridge discuss the production here: